Conditions & Treatments of the Mouth

 Inflammation of the salivary gland, i.e. the gland that produces saliva and amylase, the enzyme that breaks down starch, is a problem that can cause significant pain and discomfort to those affected.
 Thankfully, our team of specialist offers sialodendoscopy, a simple and minimally invasive procedure conducted under local anesthesia which allows for diagnosis and treatment of the underlying cause.
 This can be either a salivary gland stone or narrowing, which can then either be removed or dilated with the assistance of the small camera (endoscope) and associated instruments.

 Occasionally patients develop lesions on or under the tongue, which can be both painful and frightening.
 In such cases, it is important to come in and speak with a professional to seek their advice.
-Many times, lesions on the tongue are simply invasive fungal infections and respond to medical therapy, but in some instances they can be cancerous.

 At Bergen Ear, Nose, & Throat Associates, PA, we can attempt to treat these lesions on the tongue with medication and medical therapy, and if required, surgically remove them.